Female prostitution during the HIV/AIDS crisis in the United States: The medical community

 Sex education during the 1980s tended to be abstinence-only.
 Conservative Christian values held by parents, teachers, state legislatures, and the presidential administration made it taboo to talk about sex at all, especially around children.
 This not only prevented teaching about safe sex in the classroom, but also in anything else that a child might see, including news broadcasts and CDC press releases.
 Dr. James Manson, head of the CDC under President Reagan, stated after the crisis that political pressure from the presidential administration heavily discouraged him from releasing specific information about how the virus was spread.
 While the CDC did recommend condom use, explicit information about how HIV spread never reached many US citizens.
-Proper sex education was heavily correlated with reduced occurrence of STIs in prostitutes.
-The perceived threat of prostitutes spreading HIV assumed that prostitutes understood how HIV spread, and were thus acting out of deliberate malice.
-However, due to poverty and lackluster sex education, it is likely that many prostitutes did not understand methods of safe sex.
-Accurate statistics on condom usage among prostitutes at the time were not gathered, but there were several legal cases against HIV positive prostitutes where they claimed their client refused to use a condom, despite their insistence, so it is reasonable to assume that at least some prostitutes understood the importance of condom usage.
+Proper sex education was heavily correlated with reduced occurrence of STIs for individuals exchanging sex.
+The perceived threat of the sex trade spreading HIV assumed that those trading sex understood how HIV spread, and were thus acting out of deliberate malice.
+However, due to poverty and lack of access to sex education, it is likely that many did not understand methods of safe sex.
+Accurate statistics on condom usage at the time were not gathered, but there were several legal cases against individuals who were HIV positive where they claimed their client refused to use a condom, despite their insistence, showing some understood the importance of condom usage.